Gators rattled: No. 8 Oklahoma routs Florida in Cotton Bowl - WHIZ News

 “A lot of guys got some really good experience out there for us tonight,” coach Dan Mullen said.
 “I think the future is really bright.”

-Rattler was the fourth starting quarterback in as many seasons to lead Oklahoma to a Big 12 title, the first who began his career in the program rather than coming in as a transfer.
+Rattler was the fourth starting quarterback in as many seasons to lead Oklahoma to a Big 12 title and a NY6 game, the first who began his career in the program rather than coming in as a transfer.
 He was 14 of 23 passing for 247 yards and ran for 40 yards.

 Florida got within 17-13 late in the first half before Theo Wease caught a pass on a short crossing route, then cut back inside behind some downfield blockers for a 36-yard TD.
 Rattler then got his rushing touchdown in the closing seconds of the first half.